Reimerei/tr33_control/README.md

 ## Wont do
+* read led_structure from controller
+* ping pong sawtooth, fade out
 * cleanup: get rid of pub_sub rate limit (maybe not?)
 * handshake/ack commands and retry
 * position 16bit
 * x for disable
 * optionally avoid overlap in random transistion
 * persistence per led structure
+* fix docs for packet format
+* modifier_incresae events
+* kill uart when there is no connection
+* more scaling for bigger structures
+* batch UDP commands
+* transitions for changes in modifier period (hard)
+* Rotate effect, rotate over strips